dcrankshaw/datascience-sp14/lab3/refine-and-eda.md

 ### DIY
 1. Come up with an expression to compute the total # of people killed by Type - which is highest?
 Second highest?

-## Plotting distributions and seeing relationships.
+## Plotting Distributions and Seeing Relationships
 Now let's look at some plots of our data to understand it better.
 We'll look at two tools here, but there are many more.

 ### Box Plots